shelleywong/CSCI211-Course-Materials/Programs/program06.md

 You will create 5 shape classes: Shape (the base class), Square, Point, Triangle, Circle, and a Grid class.
 Each shape class will draw itself onto a Grid object.<br>

-`Makefile` and `main()` files have been provided for you in 211-starter-pack/211/p6, so you don't have to worry about the compilation step or parsing the program input.<br>
+> Note: `Makefile` and `main()` files have been provided for you in 211-starter-pack/211/p6, so you don't have to worry about the compilation step or parsing the program input.

 The `main` program will read shape descriptions (square, point, triangle, circle) and draw them onto a `Grid`.
 It will then draw the grid.
 For example, the following input:
 ```